ColbyC1/ColbyC1/README.md

 - 👋 Hi, I’m @ColbyC1
 - 👀 I’m interested in ...
-DATA ANALYTICS, SQL
+DATA ANALYTICS, PYTHON, SQL
 - 🌱 I’m currently learning ...
-SQL on diff. platforms to gain more knowledge
+SQL/Python on diff. platforms to gain more knowledge
-- 💞️ I’m looking to collaborate on ... mentor / anything to help boost portoflio
+- 💞️ I’m looking to collaborate on ... anything to help boost portoflio/willing to learn and create
 - 📫 How to reach me ... colbycanselo@gmail.com

 <!---